huggingface/blog/musicgen-inference.md

 ## Conclusion

-In this blog post, we have shown you how to deploy MusicGen using Inference Endpoints using a custom handler.
-The custom handler can be used for MusicGen and any model on Hugging Face Hub with no pipeline you wish to deploy.
-All you have to do is override the `Endpoint Handler` class in `handler.py` and add `requirements.txt` to have your project's dependencies.
+In this blog post, we have shown how to deploy MusicGen using Inference Endpoints with a custom inference handler.
+The same technique can be used for any other model in the Hub that does not have an associated pipeline.
+All you have to do is override the `Endpoint Handler` class in `handler.py`, and add `requirements.txt` to reflect your project's dependencies.

 ### Read More
 - [Inference Endpoints documentation covering Custom Handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler)